MailTape/MailTape-v1/_posts/2020-06-14-Klo-Pelgag.md

 musiColor: ''
 description: ''
 ---
-<p id="introduction">This morning we welcome [Michal Turtle](https://soundcloud.com/music-from-memory/mfm-mix-010-michal-turtle) to select three Sunday morning tunes with us—a musician and producer who spent the heart of the 1980s making subtle, enlightened music.
+<p id="introduction">This morning we welcome Klô Pelgag to select three Sunday morning songs.
 <br><br>
-Combining vocals with the dreamiest electro-jazz, balmy ambient dub and languid grooves, Michal Turtle's music feels entirely appropriate for these unseasonably warm and breezy days.
+Native of the Gaspé Peninsula in Québec, Klô Pelgag is an uncompromising storyteller who tells stories with a feverish and sensitive urgency.
+Often described as baroque, her universe full of boldness and meticulously imaged lyrics, pushing the walls of our little apartments without any effort.
 </p>